svbackend/natai-diary/NOTES.md

+### Jan 30, 2023

+Found like 5-6 minor bugs with android app so far, created tasks on trello, today fixed 2 of them related to handling expired auth tokens, + added link to login screen on Manage Account screen.
+Next one is to fix notifications, I think I will need another screen under settings section to ask user for permission to send notification (reminder to add a note)

 ### Jan 23, 2023

 Copilot keeps suggesting me to write "I'm not sure if I want to work on this project anymore",